 - Comb your hair every day.
 Combing also helps improve scalp blood circulation and strengthens the hair roots.

 - Oil your hair once a week.
 Massage your scalp with a generous amount of coconut, argan, or rosehip oils.
 Apply to your hair strands.
 Leave it on for at least 60 minutes or overnight.

 - Wash your hair regularly.
-Dirt, pollution, sweat, sebum, and product build-up must be cleaned away regularly.
-Regular hair rinsing also balances scalp pH and keeps your hair strands shiny.
+Dirt, pollution, sweat, sebumi XThe oil glands in your body create sebum, an oily, waxy compound that coats, hydrates, and shields your skin. , and product build-up must be cleaned away regularly.
+Regular hair rinsing also balances scalp pHi XA measurement of the acidity or basicity of a substance; the ideal pH level of the hair strands is 3.67 and 5.5 for the scalp. and keeps your hair strands shiny.
 Use a good clarifying shampoo to cleanse the dirt and build-up and keep your hair light, fresh, and free.